SuperNEMO-DBD/homebrew-cadfael/README.md

 # Homebrew tap for SuperNEMO
-Custom Formulae and Commands for SuperNEMO's cadfaelbrew fork of Linux/Homebrew.
-Though designed for use with cadfaelbrew, it should be compatible with upstream linuxbrew/homebrew.
+Custom Formulae and Commands for SuperNEMO's [cadfaelbrew fork](https://github.com/SuperNEMO-DBD/cadfaelbrew) of Linux/Homebrew.
+Though designed for use with cadfaelbrew, it should work and be compatible with upstream linuxbrew/homebrew modulo version dependencies on Formulae.

 # Quickstart
 If you have an existing Homebrew/Linuxbrew install, simply do